It's a new year, which is a chance for a new you!

 5. Cosmetics and Body Care Products :

-When I say makeup, I refer to all those products people put on our faces, around our eyes, on our lips, and beside our noses.
+When I say makeup, I refer to all those products people put on our faces, around our eyes, on our lips, and noses.
 Have you ever wondered whats in all those products?
 I mean, who hasn’t tried to waste time in the shower by hunkering down with a good shampoo bottle ingredient list?
 It’s a huge list of unpronounceable words separated by dozens of hyphens that can not possibly be English.

 I'll make it easy for you and let you know about the 5 chemicals in products you really should avoid: Parabens, Phthalates, Triclosan, Fragrance, and UV-filtering Chemicals.